Avdang-OS/Tinan/CONTRIBUTING.md

 Step 3: Paste the channel's ID into your config.json file.

-## How to make commands/events
+## How to make commands or events

-If you want to make commands, you can view example commands in the `examples/commands` folder.
+If you want to create commands, you can view example commands in the `examples/commands` folder.

-If you want to make events, you can view example events in the `examples/events` folder.
+If you want to create events, you can view example events in the `examples/events` folder.

 ## Pull requests